 At St. Mary’s, we recognize that our DREAMers are indeed contributing greatly to our community: every student voice matters and every student adds to the diverse community that we are on this campus and in this city.
 As such, we have an obligation to work for and with all our students, regardless of immigration status, so that they may maximize opportunities while in school and have the chance to use their Catholic, Marianist education to grow into leaders for the Common Good wherever they may go after graduation.

 Below are resources for students who are undocumented and the families that support them.
-For questions about how to get involved on issues of immigrant justice — as the faithful, engaged citizens that our Catholic faith calls us to be — please contact Clare Acosta Matos, Director of the Office of Civic Engagement at email@example.com or 210-431-8066.
+For questions about how to get involved on issues of immigrant justice — as the faithful, engaged citizens that our Catholic faith calls us to be — please contact Clare Acosta Matos, Director of the Office of Community Engagement at firstname.lastname@example.org or 210-431-8066.

 Dean of Students